 Scientists across the globe are pushing quantum computers forward, trying to arrive at the most powerful quantum computing technology.
 Tech giants, including Google and IBM, are racing for quantum supremacy.

 Such advances in computing technology would create millions of opportunities, across almost every aspect of modern life.
 According to GlobeNewswire, the global quantum computing market was valued at $507.1 million in 2019.
 It is projected to reach $65 billion by 2030, growing at a CAGR of 56%.
-North America and Europe are expected to account for over 78% in the quantum computing market.
+North America and Europe are expected to account for over 78% of the quantum computing market.

 It doesn’t mean that quantum systems will replace today’s computers.
 Instead, they will work alongside classical supercomputers because each has its unique strengths and advantages.